Saghen/lese/README.md

 ## How It Works

 All components (aside from image) inherit from the Base component which includes convienence props for responsive sizing, text modification, and sizing.
-The framework's goal is not to provide a layer of abstraction over the existing css properties (beyond x and yAlign) but rather to provide easy to use short hand properties.
+The framework's goal is not to provide a layer of abstraction over the existing css properties (beyond xAlign and yAlign) but rather to provide easy to use short hand properties.

 > The more I use CSS Grid, the more convinced I am that there is no benefit to be had by adding a layer of abstraction over it.
 CSS Grid is the layout framework baked right into the browser - Jen Simmons

+## The Future

+`lese` is planned to be the underlying framework of a future project called `morre` which will be a comprehensive UI Framework that aims to avoid the pitfalls popular frameworks such as Bootstrap by making custom styling and components using base styles and components easy and maintainable (no more `!important`).
+Before that project begins, the API for `lese` must be stable.

 # API